Here’s a look at the life of former Brazilian President Dilma Rousseff.

 Rousseff democratized Brazil’s electricity sector through the “Luz Para Todos” (Light for All) program, which made electricity widely available, even in rural areas.

-1986 - First public office position, finance secretary for the city of Porto Alegre.
+1986 - Finance secretary for the city of Porto Alegre.

 June 2005-March 2010 - Lula da Silva’s chief of staff.

 April 2009 - Is diagnosed with stage one lymphoma and begins treatment.
 By September, she is declared cancer free.